|Nutrition Facts (per serving)|

-I made these low carb meatballs with a little Parmesan cheese and fresh mozzarella cheese filling.
-The meatball mixture is flavored with Italian seasonings and a little garlic powder.
-They make an excellent appetizer or snack, or use them with your favorite sauce and pasta or spaghetti squash for a meal.
+Made with a fresh mozzarella cheese filling, the meat mixture is flavored with Italian seasonings, a little garlic powder, and some Parmesan cheese.
+They make an excellent appetizer or snack, or serve them with your favorite sauce and pasta, or spaghetti squash to keep this meal low carb.

-If you aren't interested in keeping them low carb, use this recipe mixture for baked meatballs.
+If keeping them low carb isn't a consideration, use this recipe mixture for baked meatballs.
 Just stuff them with mozzarella and bake them following these directions.
 If you don't eat beef, these baked barbecue chicken meatballs could be the solution.

 1 1/2 pounds ground beef (chuck or sirloin, 85 percent to 90 percent lean)